 At the end of each semester of clinical practicum, both the site supervisor and faculty supervisor complete a written evaluation of the student's attainment of profession-wide competencies, including: research; ethical and legal standards; individual and cultural diversity; professional values, attitudes and behaviors; communication and interpersonal skills; assessment; intervention; supervision; and consultation and interprofessional/interdisciplinary skills.
 Every semester, all practicum students must be directly observed by their primary licensed supervisor (this does not apply to intensive supervisors) either live-in person, by a one-way mirror, or audio/video recordings.
 These observations are intended to inform the evaluations of student performances.
 Supervisors are expected to have the student review, discuss, and sign the evaluation.
 The supervisor submits a recommended grade to the Director of Clinical Training, who assigns the final grade.
-The student also submits an evaluation forms have been received.
+The student also submits an evaluation of both the site and his/her faculty supervisor.
+Grades are not assigned until all evaluation forms have been received.
 At the conclusion of each practicum year, practicum sites will receive summary comments compiled from all student evaluations, excluding comments specific to the on-site supervisor.